 This includes buying items that are on sale but not at a price that reflects their value, buying things just because they’re discounted, or purchasing things impulsively.

-If you’re not careful, shopping online can become a huge time waster.
-FIrstly, scrolling through online shopping sites is similar to scrolling through social media.
+If you’re not careful, shopping online can use up a lot of your time.
+Firstly, scrolling through online shopping sites is similar to scrolling through social media.

-Social media shows the perfect lives that others have (even though we know that Facebook isn’t real life).
+Social media depicts the ‘perfect’ lives that others have (even though we know that Facebook isn’t real life).
 Online stores tell us that if we have this or that item, we will succeed or be loved or feel better.

 Secondly, the more we buy, the more things we have to deal with.
 Whether it’s washing more clothes or dusting around things or having to declutter when it all gets too much.

-If you’re prone to pointless online shopping, set yourself some ground rules, or it will eat your time and money up.
+If you’re prone to pointless online shopping, set yourself some ground rules, or it will eat your time up.